 Fitting contact lenses

-- Only registered optometrists, doctors or contact lens opticians may fit contact lenses.
+- Only registered optometrists, doctors, contact lens opticians or trainees under appropriate supervision, may fit contact lenses.

 - You should avoid occasional contact lens practice.

 - You should discuss options with patients to help them make informed choices.

 - You should give patients wearing powered or zero powered contact lenses the same degree of care as they are exposed to the same risks to their ocular health.

 - Patients wishing to wear powered contact lenses must have had a recent sight test (within two years, or earlier if an earlier date is specified on the patient’s prescription).

 - Patients wishing to wear zero powered contact lenses should have had a recent sight test.